Diman2003/OxenORM/docs/query_ir.rst

 - ILIKE is emulated on MySQL/SQLite via ``LOWER(col) LIKE LOWER(?)``.
 - Postgres placeholders use ``$1..$n``; MySQL/SQLite use ``?``.
 - Dotted identifiers (``table.column``) are quoted safely per dialect.
+- JSON/arrays:
+  - PostgreSQL binds JSON and arrays using native types.
+  - MySQL/SQLite store arrays/JSON as JSON text; conversion happens in the Rust binder.